-In addition, in certain instances a Guernsey resident may be able to take a flexible drawdown of an entire UK pension fund.
-The drawdown would usually follow the principal outlined above in that Guernsey has sole taxing rights with applicable tax caps.
+In addition, in some certain instances a Guernsey resident may be able to take a flexible drawdown of an entire UK pension fund.
+The drawdown would usually follow the principal outlined above in that Guernsey has sole taxing rights with applicable tax caps, although caution is needed should the pension value exceed the LJK lifetime allowance.